DZRM: 1987–2017: The first iteration of Radyo Manila / Radyo Magasin

-The station was revived in 1987 as Radyo Maynila (the brand was previously used at 918 kHz during the Marcos regime prior to People Power Revolution) under the helm of former actor and BBS-PBS interim director Jose Mari Gonzales.
+The station was relaunched in 1987 as Radyo Maynila (the brand was previously used at 918 kHz during the Marcos regime prior to People Power Revolution) under the helm of former actor and BBS-PBS interim director Jose Mari Gonzales.
 Gonzales ordered that all BBS radio station will give their respective identities including Radyo ng Bayan (918 kHz), Sports Radio (738 kHz) and DZRP-Radyo Pagasa.

 In the late-1990s/early 2000s, the station was reformatted as PBS's general information radio station under the name Radyo Magasin.
 It held a cultural-oriented format.
 It primarily focused on news, current events, and Philippine culture.
 Its broadcasting format was akin to the format of a printed magazine, thus its name.

 From 2007 and 2009, DZRM was home of Spanish cultural magazine show, Filipinas, Ahora Mismo.

 On September 17, 2017, Radyo Magasin went off the air.
 Its programming merged with DZSR's programming on Radyo Pilipinas Dos, which was launched the next day.
 The defunct station's audio streaming space, meanwhile, was then converted to DWFO's audio portal on November 1 after it started a series of tests broadcasts.